makersacademy/CV/more_pages/two_page_cv.md

 ## John Baxter
-#### <u>Software Developer, London | Cambridge</u>
+#### <u>Software Developer, London | Scotland</u>
 #### [john.g.baxter@googlemail.com](mailto:john.g.baxter@googlemail.com?subject=[I%20read%20your%20CV])

 I am a junior software developer and graduate of Makers Academy\
 My background combines the hard-working logical thoroughness of working in pharmaceutical research with experience of customer service and working to client demands.\
 I'm looking for a back-end focussed role where I can continue to develop my technical ability and the problem-solving and teamworking skills that I used during the bootcamp.
 I'm very excited about how the world of tech has created so many new ways to improve the lives of people all around the world.
-From large-scale ecological projects benifiting the natural world to the fact that banking is now a bit easier; real people are seeing real advantages based on the work of developers everywhere.
+From large-scale ecological projects benefiting the natural world to the fact that banking is now a bit easier; real people are seeing real advantages based on the work of developers everywhere.

 ### <u>Tech experience</u>
 #### [Makers Academy][makers], software bootcamp (January 2020 to Present)